Skip to Content

 Non-Hodgkin lymphomas are grouped by the way their cells look under a microscope.
 They may be indolent (slow-growing) or aggressive (fast-growing).
 AIDS-related lymphoma is usually aggressive.
 There are three main types of AIDS-related lymphoma:

-These and other symptoms may be caused by AIDS-related lymphoma.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by AIDS-related lymphoma or by other conditions.
+Check with your doctor if you have any of the following:

 Tests that examine the body and lymph system are used to help detect (find) and diagnose AIDS-related lymphoma.